Click the FAQ's below to view relevant answers.

 ** “Parent” refers to the biological parents, the adoptive parents by custom or otherwise, the persons legally entitled to custody, or the persons who usually have the care and control of the child.

-Regardless of eligibility criteria, an elector cannot vote in the same election in one attendance area more than once; i.e. they cannot vote in the same election in the same attendance area based on both residency and attendance or having more than one child at the same school.
+You cannot however vote in the same election more than once; i.e. you cannot vote in the same school council election based on both residency and attendance or having more than one child at the same school.

 Yes.
 The Education Act defines the parents as the biological parents, the adoptive parents by custom or otherwise, the persons legally entitled to custody, or the persons who usually have the care and control of the child.